csbarak/MolOptimizer/README.md

 ```
 flask run
 ```
 MolOptimizer will start running on your local host.
-Copy past the URL generated
+Copy past the URL generated in the Command Prompt/terminal in your web browser and you should see the template of MolOptimizer displayed as shown below.

 *****************************************************************************************************************************************
 !!!!
 IMPORTANT   !!!!